 - life events such as bereavement or divorce

-- low capability, including poor digital skills (eg your ability to communicate and make transactions online), language and cognitive skills, and low financial capability.
+- low capability, including poor digital skills (such as your ability to communicate and make transactions online), language and cognitive skills, and low financial capability

-If you think you’re in circumstances that mean you’re vulnerable, then it’s important that you let your lender know when you contact them, so they can work out how best to support you.
+If you think you’re in circumstances that mean you’re vulnerable, it’s important to let your lender know when you contact them, so they can work out how best to support you.

 22/06/2020: Information added in highlight box on the next steps when these measures end.